ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >
 >    DWARF address spaces correspond to target architecture specific
 >    linearly addressable memory areas.
 They are used in DWARF
->    expression locations to describe in which target
+>    location expressions to describe in which target
 >    architecture specific memory area data resides.
 >
 >    *Target architecture specific DWARF address spaces may correspond